hwkns/macguffin/README.md

 MacGuffin
 =========

+Automated tools for handling Scene and P2P film releases:
+- Gather and verify metadata
-Automated tools for handling Scene and P2P film releases -- gather and verify metadata, take screenshots and upload them to an image host, create a .torrent file and upload it to a BitTorrent tracker.
+- Take screenshots and upload them to an image host
+- Create a .torrent file and upload it to a BitTorrent tracker

 Requirements